TobbeTripitaka/agrid/README.md

 # agrid
 A grid for modelling, analyse, map and visualise multidimensional and multivariate data.
 The module contains a class for generating grid objects with variables and functions that defines a multidimensional space with spatial extent.

-This shared code can be used as a package or just copy and paste snippets into your project.
-I've tried to keep the dependencies to a minimum and let the functions be rather independent.

 Main features:
   - Named coordinates using xarray
   - Cunning approach to process high resolution and low resolution data quickly